Crossing the Dubai Creek by boat is a popular mode of transport for many of the city’s residents and tourists.

 If you want a personalised cruise it’s also possible to charter an abra by the hour.
 No booking is required.
 Just turn up at any station and speak to a driver.

-The map below shows the two main abra routes, the abra stations, nearby tourist attractions, and more.
+The map below shows the abra routes.
+Click here for an interactive map showing nearby tourist attractions, hotels, and more.